Secretariat of Intelligence: Culture

 The Secretary and Undersecretary of Intelligence are referred as "Señor Cinco" (Mr. Five) and "Señor Ocho" (Mr. Eight) respectively, because of the location of their offices, the fifth and eight floor of the 25 de Mayo building.
 Other aliases include "Señor Tres" (Mr. Three) for the Undersecretary of Foreign Intelligence and "Señor Nueve" (Mr. Nine) for the Undersecretary of Logistics.
 Cafeterias in buildings of the Secretariat are referred to as "casinos".

 Although unconfirmed, the name "Señor Cinco" is alleged to the 1956 restructuring of SIDE, closely modelled on the British MI6 whose first director was Captain Sir George Mansfield Smith-Cumming.
 Often dropping the "Smith", Cumming used his initial "C" as a codename which was also used by all subsequent directors of MI6.
 The name "Señor Cinco" was allegedly adapted from it.

 The main building in Ave.
 25 de Mayo is referred to as "Central".
-Agents working for SIDE call the Secretariat simply as "La Casa" (The House).
+Agents working for SIDE call the Secretariat simply "La Casa" (The House).
 Foreign personnel whose function is to act as a link between their agency and SIDE are referred as "COI".
 Also, spies are sometimes referred by politicians as "Servis", meaning somebody pertaining to "The Service" (in English).

 The official mascot of SIDE is the Fox (Zorro).
 Among SIDE personnel the Dirección de Observaciones Judiciales (Directorate of Judicial Surveillance, DOJ) is referred to as "Ojota" (Sandal); furthermore, "Ojota" implies "Ojo" (Eye).